Chapter 2: Banking (Recurring Deposit Account)

 Chapter 6: Solving (simple) Problems (Based on Quadratic Equations)

-Selina solutions for Concise Mathematics Class 10 ICSE chapter 6 (Solving (simple) Problems (Based on Quadratic Equations)) include all questions with solution and detail explanation.
+Selina solutions for Concise Maths Class 10 ICSE chapter 6 (Solving (simple) Problems (Based on Quadratic Equations)) include all questions with solution and detail explanation.
 This will clear students doubts about any question and improve application skills while preparing for board exams.
 The detailed, step-by-step solutions will help you understand the concepts better and clear your confusions, if any.
-Shaalaa.com has the CISCE Concise Mathematics Class 10 ICSE solutions in a manner that help students grasp basic concepts better and faster.
+Shaalaa.com has the CISCE Concise Maths Class 10 ICSE solutions in a manner that help students grasp basic concepts better and faster.

 Further, we at Shaalaa.com provide such solutions so that students can prepare for written exams.
 Selina textbook solutions can be a core help for self-study and acts as a perfect self-help guidance for students.